 Villa Rosilda

-Villa Rosilda before the renovation was divided into two portions of almost the same size: one with liberty elements and one remodeled in the 1980s, which did not echo in either alignment or proportions the characteristics of the neighboring portion.
+Villa Rosilda was divided into two sections of almost equal size: one with Art Nouveau elements and one that had been remodeled in the 1980s, which did not reflect the characteristics of the neighboring section in terms of alignment or proportions.

-In our project, the liberty portion was treated conservatively, with minimal work to remove later superfetations and to consolidate and restore original finishes and materials.
+The Liberty section was treated conservatively, with minimal intervention to remove subsequent additions and consolidate and restore the original finishes and materials.

-It was therefore decided to proceed with the demolition of the newer portion in order to rebuild it in a contemporary key, and to create a glazed corridor separating the two portions, clearly defining what is existing and what is new.
+It was therefore decided to demolish the most recent portion and rebuild it in a contemporary style, creating a glass corridor separating the two portions, clearly defining what is existing and what is new.

-The building's head façade is inspired by the tradition of traditional farmhouses, which are characterized by blind walls or walls with few openings.
-To maintain this traditional look but at the same time introduce natural light, the facade was divided into four opaque, slightly staggered vertical bands.
+The front façade of the building is inspired by the tradition of farmhouses with blind walls or few openings.
+To maintain this traditional appearance while introducing natural light, the façade has been divided into four opaque, slightly offset vertical bands.

-This solution allows for a seemingly continuous facade with no openings when viewed from the front, but revealing, with slight movement or from different viewpoints, hidden openings that illuminate interior spaces.
+This solution creates a façade that appears continuous and without openings when viewed from the front, but reveals hidden openings that illuminate the interior spaces with a slight movement or from different angles.

-In the rearmost part of the façade, a grating wall was used to hide additional openings, recalling the local tradition of sunshades.
+In the rear part of the façade, a grid wall was used to conceal additional openings, recalling the local tradition of sunshades.

-The glazed corridor, the catalyzing point of the project, echoes the concept of the fire protection wall of historic farmhouses, which had the function of separating, for practical and safety reasons, the civil part from the rustic part.
-Likewise, this corridor fulfills the function of separating the new from the existing and creates a permeable and transparent visual axis, a "cut of light" that directly connects the surrounding hillside landscape.
+The glass corridor, the focal point of the project, echoes the concept of the fire wall found in historic farmhouses, which served to separate the residential area from the farm area for practical and safety reasons.
+Similarly, this corridor serves to separate the new from the existing and creates a permeable and transparent visual axis, a "slice of light" that connects directly to the surrounding hilly landscape.

-Assignment: Preliminary, final, executive design and construction management
+Assignment: Preliminary, final, and executive design, and construction supervision

 Photographs: Fabio Oggero